Northern-Lights/yara-parser/README.md

 Of course, this will install `y2j` to `$GOPATH/bin`, so ensure that the latter is in your `$PATH`.

 The grammar and lexer files are frozen so that building them with `goyacc` and `flexgo` are not necessary.

+### `j2y`: JSON to YARA

+Use the following command to install the `j2y` command for converting JSON to YARA rulesets.

+`go get -u github.com/Northern-Ligths/yara-parser/cmd/j2y`

 ### Grammar Library